Brazil president Jair Bolsonaro admitted to hospital

 Bolsonaro was being examined to see if surgery might be necessary

-Brazilian president Jair Bolsonaro was admitted to the hospital on Monday with abdominal pain, his doctor Antonio Luiz Macedo told the news website UOL from the Bahamas.
+Brazilian president Jair Bolsonaro was admitted to the hospital on Monday with abdominal pain, his doctor Antonio Luiz Macedo has said.

 He was taken to the Vila Nova Star hospital in the south of Sao Paulo.

-Dr Macedo said that the president was under the tutelage of his team so far and that he is flying to Sao Paulo in the afternoon.

-UOL quoted Dr Macedo as saying that the president shall undergo more tests “to find out what is in the abdomen.
-We still don’t know, but it could be caused, for example, by poorly chewed food, among other factors.”
+UOL quoted Dr Macedo as saying that the president shall undergo more tests “to find out what is in the abdomen”.

-He also said that the suspicion, for now, is of a new intestinal obstruction — technically called “intestinal subocclusion.”

-In July last year, Mr Bolsonaro spent four days at the Vila Nova Star hospital for treatment of intestinal obstruction.
-However, surgery was ruled out at the time.
+“More tests will be conducted for a potential surgery on an internal obstruction in the abdominal region,” Mr Bolsonaro posted on Twitter, along with a photo of himself giving a thumbs-up in his hospital bed.

+The hospital where he was admitted said in a statement Mr Bolsonaro was in stable condition.

 Register for free to continue reading